 In the beginning, there was the void

-Seen simply, existence is the counterpoint to nothingness.
+Existence is the counterpoint to nothingness.
 Nothingness drives the ‘necessity’ for all that happens in nature.
 Some of the spooky qualities of quantum physics are easier to appreciate when viewed from this angle.
 From here, it is a small cognitive step to see that fear and need are merely emergent properties of nothingness and existence.
 This dynamic duo of need and fear give birth to action and inaction in living things.

-Considering human nature as an emergent property of instinct helps avoid much of the ‘superiority biases’ that creep into thinking.
+Considering human nature as an emergent property of instinct helps avoid much of the superiority biases that creep into thinking.
 Instinct is foundational in animal science, and we all acknowledge we’re animals, at least until our own biased ideals kick in.
 Seen simply, instinct plays two roles in life: attraction and aversion.

-A confession — Mia Culpa
+A confession — Mea Culpa

-An issue I’ve always had with philosophers in general, and now Harris in particular, is that they don’t dig deep or look broadly enough.
-They leave are too many questions unanswered.
+An issue I’ve always had with philosophers in general, and now Sam Harris in particular, is that they don’t dig deep or look broadly enough.
+They leave us too many questions unanswered.
 Their intelligence blinds them.
 Then I realize, I may be giving the same impression.
 After all, I am also somewhat intelligent, right?

 I should stipulate that what I write is the result of current observations, which are the result of previous questions, but certainly not the end of the questions.
 I keep probing because each answer leads to another question.
 It’s hard enough just to write clearly on current observations without introducing the myriad tangential questions that arise constantly in my own mind.
 This brings to mind chapter 56, Knower not speak; speaker not know.
 Oops 😉